Back to blogs

 "Recruiters see things from an unbiased perspective." - Natasha Madhavan

-What does #EachForEqual mean to the FinTech talent industry in Singapore?
-How can hiring managers avoid unbiased hiring decision?
+What does #EachForEqual mean to the fintech talent industry in Singapore?
+How can hiring managers avoid unbiased hiring decisions?

-We have interviewed with Natasha Madhavan, Team Lead of Risk, Legal, Compliance & IT Recruitment in Singapore.
+We interviewed Natasha Madhavan, Team Lead of Risk, Legal, Compliance & IT Recruitment in Singapore, to learn about her experience helping firms recruit diverse talent in Singapore's fintech industry.

-It means that companies go out of their ways to ensure that they bring on diverse talent.
-This can be through engaging recruiters to headhunt gender diversified candidates.
-Companies should ensure a balanced ratio on gender at the management level in the decision process.
-Advertising roles on female organisations platform can balance up as well.
-Management should put in a process to ensure there are a balanced number of diversified candidates on interview for every role.
+It means that companies go out of their way to ensure that they bring on diverse talent.
+This can be through engaging recruiters to headhunt gender diversified candidates, and advertising roles on female-focused platforms can help as well.
+Management should put in a process to ensure there are a balanced number of diversified candidates on interview for every role, and should ensure a balanced gender ratio at the management level in the decision process.

 Is gender equality a topic that often comes up in conversations with candidates and companies?